lndhub-admin/LndHub-Admin-Extension/README.md

 Idea is to be able extend LndHub Admin Router with API calls and can have some or all of them decorateded with a UI.

-The Example Router has access to all of BlueWallet Lightning LndHub API + Redis DB + Lightning + all NPMs in package.json
+The Example Router has access to all of BlueWallet Lightning API in LndHub + Redis DB + LND gRPC + all NPMs in package.json

 One can build diffrent API calls and can use any framework for UI,